Lisa-m91/blink-analysis/README.md

    the [blob detection][blob-detection] repository.
 The most important parameter is the `threshold` value.

-   The `edge` parameter should be set to (at least) the same size as used for the extraction in step 3.
-This avoids the extracted ROI clipping against the edge of the frame.
+   The `edge` parameter limits how close to the edge of the frame peaks are accepted, and should be set to (at least) the same size as used for the extraction in step 3.

    ```
-   blob find --size 2 3 --edge 4 --threshold 40 projection.tif > peaks.csv
+   blob find --edge 4 --threshold 40 projection.tif > peaks.csv
    ```

-3. The ROIs are extracted from the video.
+3. For further analysis, regions of interest (ROI) with a user-defined `size` are extracted from the video.
+The size should be adjusted to include the diffraction limited spot and the neighbouring background.
 The ROIs will be of size `2 * size + 1`, centered on the peak.

    ```
    blink_analysis extract --size 4 peaks.csv video_1.tif video_2.tif > rois.pickle
    ```

-4. The ROIs are categorized into on- and off-states.
-This simply compares the center of the ROI to the edge, on a frame-by-frame basis.
+4. The frames are categorized into 'on-state' and 'off-state'.
+This simply compares the background (outer 1/4 of the ROI) to the signal (remaining area), on a frame-by-frame basis.
+A smoothing can be applied that requires a number of consecutive 'off-state' and 'on-state' frames to end and start a blink respectively.

    ```
-   blink_analysis categorize run rois.pickle on.pickle
+   blink_analysis categorize run --smoothing 4 2 rois.pickle on.pickle
    ```

    a.
 The categorization can be plotted for inspection.